The Bankrate promise

 When you should borrow from your life insurance policy

-Those who would rather not put resources such as their home up as collateral to secure a loan may also prefer to take out a loan from a life insurance policy.
-When someone’s home is used as collateral and they default on the loan, they stand to lose their house.
+- Only your policy will be used as collateral.
+When someone’s home is used as collateral, and they default on the loan, they stand to lose their house.
 If the collateral is the policy, the worst that could happen would be that the life insurance policy would lapse, which could be a more attractive option.

-It also makes sense to borrow from a life insurance policy once the death benefit has become less important.
-For example, a widower in their 70s with grown and financially independent children may find a policy loan has more value than leaving money to their heirs.
+- Your family may no longer need your death benefit.
+A widow in her 70s with grown and financially independent children may find a policy loan has more value than leaving money to her heirs.

 Disadvantages of taking a loan out on life insurance

-The biggest drawback to borrowing may be the risk of losing the policy and incurring tax penalties if the loan is not paid back on time, with interest.
+- You risk losing your life insurance policy and incurring tax penalties if the loan is not paid back on time with interest.
 If payments on the loan stop, the insurer will instead take the money directly from the policy’s death benefit, cash value or dividends, if those are included.

-Other benefits may also lapse when a loan is taken.
-For example, for those who have an accelerated benefit rider, which allows the insured person to use a portion of their death benefits for care if they become terminally ill, the amount borrowed may be deducted from the amount available for that purpose.
+- Other life insurance policy benefits may also lapse when a loan is taken.
+For example, for those who have an accelerated death benefit rider, which allows the insured person to use a portion of their death benefits for care if they become terminally ill, the amount borrowed may be deducted from the amount available for that purpose.

 How to borrow from your life insurance policy